viamrobotics/docs/docs/tutorials/configure/scuttlebot.md

 ### Test the base

-Now that you have configured the base you can try moving the SCUTTLE Robot with your keyboard.
+Now that you have configured the base you can try moving the SCUTTLE robot with your keyboard.
 Navigate to the **Control** tab.

 Click on the panel for the `base`.